-The Council is funded by income it generates and by the residents of Weymouth through what is known as a precept on the council tax charge.
-The 2021/22 budget set a total precept target of £3.3m which equates to a council tax charge of £141 per council tax band B household per year.
-The Council's total gross expenditure for 2021/22 is budgeted to be £4.4m.
-The Council also has an allocated capital reserve to undertake agreed projects and improvements, and a general reserve in line with Government guidelines.
-Further information is available via the Council's website at www.weymouth.gov.uk.
+The Council is funded by income it generates of nearly £1m, and by the residents of Weymouth through what is known as a precept on the council tax charge.
+The 2023/24 budget set a precept of £3.2m which equates to a council tax charge of £145 per council tax band B household per year.
+The Council's total gross expenditure for 2021/22 is budgeted to be £4.3m.
+The Council also has capital reserves to undertake agreed projects and improvements, and a general reserve in line with Government guidelines.
+Further information is available via the Council's website at www.weymouthtowncouncil.gov.uk

 Supporting the Council is a workforce of approximately 50 that the Council employs to deliver services and ensure that all decisions are made appropriately.
-The Council officer structure is headed by the Town Clerk who is also the statutory Head of the Paid Service and Responsible Finance Officer.
+The Council officer structure is headed by the Town Clerk who is also the statutory Head of the Paid Service, the Deputy Town Clerk also acts as the Council's Responsible Finance Officer.
+They in turn are supported by a, Assistant Town Clerk.